Princeville Chaperones TEAM

 Contact: email@example.com or (808) 651-3452

-Paul Clark is the president of Save Our Seas Hawaii, and is the Director of the Princeville Chaperones Kid’s Club at the St. Regis Princeville since it reopened in 2009 and also coordinates all the private childcare, babysitting and unique guest adventures!
+Paul Clark is the president of Save Our Seas Hawaii, was the Director of the Princeville Chaperones Kid’s Club at the St. Regis Princeville from 2009-2019, and also coordinates all the private childcare, babysitting and unique guest adventures!
 Paul is the CEO of Earth Surge and Princeville Chaperones, a K-12 marine science teacher and USCG Captain for the last 10 years, a PADI Divemaster, and has worked as a scientific diver with the University of Hawai’i and State Department of Land and Natural Resources establishing Marine Protected Areas with the University of Hawai’i on the Big Island.
 Paul specializes in infant care, coral reef adventures and education for guests of all ages!

 Jenna Hinton has been a professional child care and education provider for 17 years including 10 years on Kaua’i for residents and visitors alike.
 All the while she supports the unique inspiration and potential in each child.
 Jenna earned a Bachelor of Arts degree with emphasis in music and education from the University of New Mexico in 2000.
 She has appreciated traveling and living on Hawaii and in other beautiful and culturally interesting places in this world, so she enjoys welcoming and communing with visitors in their experience of these special islands.
 She continually strives to honor Hawaiiana through her study of Hawaiian culture and language.
 She has performed music and dance with Hula Halau Ke ‘Ala o ka Laua’e since 2006, and enjoys teaching ukulele and hula.
 She loves caring for and playing in Hawaii’s beautiful natural environment and is an excellent Kauai hiking guide.
 Jenna’s experience and certifications include Life Guard Training, Patch Teacher and Program Director, Naui Scuba Diver, CPR/First Aid, Certificate in Hawaiian Studies and the Marine Option Program of Kauai Community College.
 E komo mai!
 Come play and learn with us!